ftsrg-bta/lab-ethereum/guide.md

 Optionally, some value of Ether can also be associated with the call.
 The nodes then execute the transaction by running the contract code.
 Each instruction costs some predefined amount of gas.
-If execution runs out of gas or there is a run time error, the whole transaction is reverted.
+If execution runs out of gas or there is a runtime error, the whole transaction is reverted.
 Otherwise, successful transactions will be included in some of the next blocks as part of the mining process.

 For more information and details, you can read the [How does Ethereum work, anyway? article](https://medium.com/@preethikasireddy/how-does-ethereum-work-anyway-22d1df506369) or the [Ethereum yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf).